EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 While you are job searching you will still attend your full-time Microverse schedule.
 However there will be more flexibility with the specific activities you do each day so you'll have space to focus on what works best for you.

 [![Watch the video](https://img.youtube.com/vi/fQJXWsmnYeQ/0.jpg)](https://www.youtube.com/watch?v=fQJXWsmnYeQ)

+Key takeaways from video:

+- Your days while job searching will be similar to the Core Program, because you will have a whole day schedule that begins with a morning session and ends with a daily standup.
+- You won't have a learning partner.
+- You will have access to a career coach and optional coaching events.
+- Most activities are skippable, and you can skip as many as you want during job search.
+- You should identify and complete the required activities to avoid a block repetition.

 **Guiding questions:**